To: School/Division HR Officers and Secondary Contacts, Business Managers, Student Services Managers

 - Please be advised, if a student is transferring from a job that is on Work Break into a new appointment, they must first be returned from Work Break.

 - When submitting hires, returning from work break, and termination, always be mindful of payroll deadlines.

 - HR/Payroll calendars

 - Note: Calendars are subject to change.
 Please review on a regular basis to ensure you have the most up-to-date information.

 - TIP: you can pull the Payroll Deadline calendar into your Outlook calendar and view it side-by-side or as an overlay to your personal calendar.
 For step-by-step instructions, visit this website: Combine Outlook calendar.

 - Lump sum payments for graduate students are not allowed.
 The decision was made by the Graduate School and OHR Benefits in response to Affordable Care Act (ACA) requirements for tracking benefits eligibility and was effective when ConnectCarolina went live in 2014.
 Lump sums payments also do not allow reporting offices to get a good count of student employees and the hours they work.

 For policy questions, contact Beverly Wyrick at 919-962-6318 or email@example.com.

-For system related questions, submit a help ticket at https://help.unc.edu/.
+For process-related or technical questions, submit a help ticket at https://help.unc.edu/.